 - What unit and measurement method does it use?

-- Is it a legal limit, a design target, or a precautionary recommendation?
+- Is it a legal limit, a design target, a reference level, or a precautionary recommendation?

 - Does it apply to short-term, long-term, occupational, residential, or sleeping-area conditions?